 Consider the alternative.
 The employee spends valuable time checking on the intranet or asking colleagues for the limit applicable to his or her grade and then tries to remember what amount has been spent and what is left.
 The accounts/finance department also has to repeat the same process plus the additional step of verifying the employee’s grade, before approving the expense.
 These seemingly small tasks which can easily be handled by the system adds up to sizable costs that negatively impact the bottom line.

 Three important steps in BPM practice are Analyze, Monitor and Manage.
 In the absence of an automated system, these steps become very laborious.
 It would require physical inspection of employees carrying out tasks to see how long it takes, manual review of documents and data capture to Excel or other reporting systems to generate reports for analysis.

 With a BPM solution, reports such as SLAs and turn around time are a breeze.
 Managers can easily see which employees are completing more tasks and the steps in the process which take the longest.
 These insights can then be used to refine the process to eliminate identified inefficiencies.

-There are many more benefits of adopting a BPM solution in the implementation of BPM in an organisation and we will highlight more in the coming weeks.
-Irrespective of the size of the organisation, the rewards of BPM automation more often than not outweighs the costs.
+There are many more benefits of adopting a Business Process Management solution in the implementation of BPM in an organisation and we will highlight more in the coming weeks.
+Irrespective of the size of the organisation, the rewards of BPM automation more often than not outweigh the costs.
 If you are still running your business processes manually and without BPM, today is a good time to ask if you are not doing more harm than good to your organisation.